Pachymylus

-Pachymylus is an extinct genus of chimaera belonging to the family Callorhynchidae.
+Pachymylus is an extinct genus of chimaera belonging to the family Callorhinchidae.
 The type species.
 P. leedsi was described by A. S. Woodward in 1892, and is known from the Middle-Late Jurassic (Callovian-Oxfordian) Oxford Clay of Peterborough, England.
+The type material consisted of a large mandibular tooth and two palatine teeth.
 Indeterminate remains of the genus are also known from the Middle Jurassic (Bajocian) of France.